aetperf/aetperf.github.io/_posts/2020-07-03-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 tags: Python Time series Outlier Change point Data integration ETL
 ---

 [Data integration](https://en.wikipedia.org/wiki/Data_integration) involves combining data residing in different sources, and providing users with a unified view of them.
 In this post, we are interested in detecting **performance drift** of large and complex daily data integration processes performed through ETL pipelines, which usually take from several minutes to several hours to complete.

 The data correspond to more than 3 years of time performance measurements provided by a single organization, for around 50 distinct data integration processes performed with [SAP Data Services](https://www.sap.com/products/data-services.html), yielding the same number of time series after pre-processing.

 Each time serie is assumed to be independent from the others, although there might be some interactions that could be studied with some causal discovery algorithms for example.
 However our choice is to deal sequentially with univariate time serie problems.
 These series have a daily frequency and are always strictly positive, due to the fact that they store some elapsed time.

 The aim of this post is to detect a potential decay in the time-wise performance of a complex and heavy process.
-The difficulty is that the underlying data, stored in the databases, is evolving during the time span of the study, regarding table size and structure.
+The difficulty is that the underlying data, stored in databases, is evolving during the time span of the study, regarding table size and structure.
 So does the pipeline that may be adapted and improved from time to time.
 Also, the background load of database servers or networks may vary.

 Here are the steps of the analysis:
 - clean/prepare the data